 P: persistent pneumothorax or

-A bronchial hamartoma falls under the same spectrum of pathology as a pulmonary hamartoma (except for their location).
-An endobronchial location is less common than a peripheral pulmonary location where thay only account for around 1.4-10% of all intrathoracic hamartomas.
+A bronchial hamartoma falls under the same spectrum of pathology as a pulmonary hamartoma (except for their location), but a hamartoma in an bronchial location is less common than a peripheral pulmonary location.
+Bronchial hamartoma accounts for only around 1.4-10% of all intrathoracic hamartoma...

 The bronchial veins are counterparts to the bronchial arteries and drain the bronchi, hilar structures and the mid-portion of the oesophagus.